-The key inside the Remote Keyless Entry (RKE) transmitter is used for the driver door.
+The key, inside the Remote Keyless Entry (RKE) transmitter, is used for the driver door.

-To remove the key, press the button on the bottom of the RKE transmitter and pull the key out.
+To remove the key, press the button near the bottom of the transmitter, and pull the key out.
 Never pull the key out without pressing the button.